codovey/codovey.github.io/projects/CHKN-news-network.md

 ## A Brilliant News Report
 Once the player completes Cinnamon's request, the news is ready to roll!
-One of the most entertaining parts of the game is to create the most absurd stories ever based on
+One of the most entertaining parts of the game is to create the most absurd stories ever based on silly answers given by the player.

+Creating this entire project was one of my favorite part of the class I took.
+Other projects were moreso follow the template, while this was an original creation based on everything I learned over the course of a year.

+# Play it here if you dare: https://scratch.mit.edu/projects/976408455/